Growing Flowers In Your Vegetable Garden - Nasturtiums

 How to Plant Nasturtium Seeds

-As stated previously, nasturtiums require very little care, making them an ideal plant for children's gardens.
-They will continue to blossom all summer long.
-You do not need to fertilize nasturtiums.
+As stated previously, nasturtiums require very little care to grow, making them an ideal plant for children's gardens.
+Nasturtiums continue to blossom all summer long.
+You do not need to fertilize them either!
 Cutting back your nasturtium plants will encourage more compact growth and new blossoms.

 Enjoy the spicy flavour of nasturtiums in salads, as a garnish or as a pesto.
 Immature nasturtium seeds can be harvested and pickled and are referred to as poor man's capers.